 - was never entered on their register.

-If you are an individual and sold your aircraft to another individual you can start the transfer of registration through the myCASA portal.
+If you are an individual and sold your aircraft to another individual, the transfer of registration is available through the myCASA portal.

 To do this:

 - the current registration holder (former owner) will need to initiate the transfer notice

 - you must have the ARN for the new owner - who will be notified to complete the transfer.

 For all registration transfers involving an organisation (either as the former owner or new owner):